Steiner-254/aws-reStart/Week 5/Day3.md

-# AWS Compliance Program &&
+# AWS Compliance Program && AWS Security Resources
 - ***Day 3 Wednesday***

 - You will learn how to: